ccbaumler/2025-bioinfo-workshop/index.md

 {{ site.description }}
 {: .fs-6 .fw-300 }

-## Welcome to STS115: Adventures in Data Science!
+## Welcome to BCP 101: Bioinformatics and Computational Pedagogy for STEM instructors!

 The link to this webpage is [{{site.url}}{{ site.baseurl }}]({{site.url}}{{ site.baseurl }}).